Story

 title page of a book with black text and illustrations

-In 1776, Joseph was proposed as the next director of the Paris Opéra, which was struggling financially and artistically.
 However, three of the leading ladies presented a petition to Queen Marie Antoinette saying that they would not be able to take orders from a mixed race person.
-Marie Antoinette had been known to attend some of Joseph's concerts, and to keep the affair from embarrassing the queen, he withdrew his name from consideration.
+Marie Antoinette had been known to attend some of Joseph's concerts - to keep the affair from embarrassing the queen, he withdrew his name from consideration.

 Legacy

 On June 10, 1799, Saint-Georges died of bladder disease.
-Over the two centuries since he lived, memory of the Chevalier de Saint-Georges faded.
+Over the two centuries since he lived, the memory of the Chevalier de Saint-Georges has faded.
 Many of his musical compositions were lost to history as a result of the French Revolution, though a large body of work can still be enjoyed now.